-Bridging the Gap: Next Steps in Developing and Using Indicators to Improve Adolescent Health, proposes a framework for future efforts in the field and the development of a more comprehensive set of indicators.
+The third paper, Bridging the Gap: Next Steps in Developing and Using Indicators to Improve Adolescent Health, proposes a framework for future efforts in the field and the development of a more comprehensive set of indicators.

-Finally, these three papers are summarized in one brief: Beyond Indicators: From Risk Assessment to Practical Strategies for Promoting Adolescent Health
+Finally, these three papers are summarized in one brief: Beyond Indicators: From Risk Assessment to Practical Strategies for Promoting Adolescent Health and well-being.